jarvisnn/Bubble-Blast-iOS-Game/README.md

 # BubbleBlast

-A game for iPad, developed using Swift.
+### Another game for iPad, developed using Swift.
+No special settings for this project, just put it in XCode, run and have fun :p
 Some screen shots:

 ![alt tag](https://raw.githubusercontent.com/jarvis57/BubbleBlast/master/screenshot/menu.png)